Click on the categories below to view the questions and answers.

 Q : When will I receive confirmation for the evenings I registered for?

 A : You will receive a confirmation email on the Monday or Tuesday before the weekends, based on the dates you selected when registering.
+If you do not receive one, still present yourself at the headquarters at 210 Chemin Saint-Féréol Les Cèdres, to provide safe rides service on the evenings of your availability.

 Q : What time does the safe ride service start and end?

-A : The service is available from 8 PM to 3 AM (sometimes until 3:30 AM)
+A : The service is available from 8:30 PM to 3 AM (sometimes until 3:30 AM)

 Q : Which phone numbers should I call to get a safe ride??

-A : 450-371-4848 for the Salaberry-de-Valleyfield Headquarters and 450-424-4011 for the Vaudreuil-Dorion Headquarters.
+A : 450-371-4848 for the Salaberry-de-Valleyfield region and 450-424-4011 for the Vaudreuil-Dorion region.

 Q : Are safe ride coupons valid everywhere in Quebec?